salvacarrion/mycoconut/README.md

 10. Add/Update Google Analytics (if you want)
 11. Update Github
 12. Clone code to the server (`git clone ...`)
-13. Create virtual environment and install requirements
+13. Create a virtual environment and install requirements
     1. Ensuring the requirements have a specific version (*PLEASE WRITE THE FUCKING DEPENDENCY VERSIONS!!!!*)
 14. Update settings.py
 15. Add shortcuts to .bashrc